Georgios-K/GettingandCleaningData/README.md

 Use write.table to output the new file.

 # How to use
-Execute in R Studio the following command:
+Execute in R Studio the following commands:

 source("run_analysis.R")